Table of Contents[Hide][Show]

 The basics of cooking quinoa are on the ratios:

-- If you’re trying to make Instant Pot quinoa, it changes to 1.5:2.
-That’s 1.5 cups liquid for one cup of quinoa.
+- If you’re trying to make Instant Pot quinoa, it changes to 1.5:1.
+That’s 1.5 cups of liquid for one cup of quinoa.

 The cooking time will be different for each method.
-It will be the fastest in the Instant Pot and the slowest in the rice cooker.
+It will be the fastest in the Instant Pot, slowest in the rice cooker.

-The average time is about 15 minutes, but it can go as long as 30 minutes.
+The average cooking time for quinoa is about 15 minutes, but it can go as long as 30 minutes.
 You can read the label for specific instructions.

 To cook the quinoa, here are the instructions: